Parsing EPCIS XML with Python lxml Efficiently

 EPCIS Architecture and DSCSA Data Requirements

-EPCIS 1.2 XML documents encapsulate supply chain events within an EPCISDocument root, containing an EventList that typically includes ObjectEvent, AggregationEvent, TransactionEvent, and TransformationEvent records.
+EPCIS 1.2 XML documents encapsulate supply chain events within an EPCISDocument root, containing an EPCISBody/EventList that typically includes ObjectEvent, AggregationEvent, TransactionEvent, and TransformationEvent records.
 Each event must carry specific DSCSA-mandated data points: the product identifier (SGTIN: GTIN + serial number), lot/batch number, expiration date, event timestamp, business step, disposition, read point, and trading partner GLNs.

 Compliance officers and supply chain operations teams rely on this data to verify product provenance, quarantine suspect product, and maintain six-year audit-ready records.
 When a manufacturer, repackager, or wholesale distributor receives an EPCIS file, the ingestion pipeline must extract these fields without loading the entire document into memory, validate structural compliance against the EPCIS XSD, and route exceptions before downstream systems commit records to the serialization repository.
 Establishing a resilient Serialization Data Ingestion & EPCIS Event Sync architecture ensures that trading partner data flows seamlessly into enterprise resource planning (ERP) and serialization management systems without introducing latency or compliance gaps.